Lesson 11 – Power Distribution#

 Learning Outcomes#

-Understand how electrical busses provide voltage and current to all connected devices.
+Explain how electrical buses provide voltage and current to all connected devices.

-Given a power distribution system with AC and DC busses, calculate the required transformer turns ratio between electrical busses and determine appropriate values for circuit breaker protection.
+Given a power distribution system with AC and DC buses, calculate the required transformer turns ratio between electrical buses and determine appropriate values for circuit breaker protection.

 Power Distribution#